dbcook/cave-servo/README.md

 Originally I had a 24V PSU in the design instead of the 5V unit.
 That was intended per the original MaxPCB4 design to handle larger RA/Dec steppers that need more than 12 Volts.
 Later I realized that since I only need to support smaller 12V steppers for focusers, I could just feed the MaxPCB4 the 12V supply and eliminate the 12V regulator from the board with a jumper.
 That gave me the opportunity to have a more substantial 5V PSU to support USB devices from the accessory ports, which are all 3-wire connectors that can be wired for GND/5V/12V.

-My plan right now is to build a ~3m accessory cable with a female USB-A connector on the end and then use a widely available "hydra" cable to support plugging in multiple USB powered devices.
+My plan right now is to build a ~3m accessory cable with a female USB-A connector on the end.
+This would allow flexible power distribution:

+* plug in an off-the-shelf USB "hydra" cable
+* put a 4-6 channel USB hub on the optical tube

+Things that might want 5V power could include

+* Illuminated reticles
+* Cameras*
+* Guider
+* Mirror cell fan

+Note that if we want full USB data connectivity from a camera to a computer, we'd need a different USB cable going back to the computer, not just a power-only cable.

 ### GPS Integration

 Adafruit Ultimate GPS is reported to work fine with the MaxPCB4.
 See [this OnStep Forum post](https://onstep.groups.io/g/main/topic/91682216?p=Created,,,20,1,0,0::recentpostdate/sticky,,,20,0,20,91682216,previd=1654743214120117903,nextid=1655301750859438880)

-settings for config.h:
+Here are the GPS related settings for config.h:

 *  time location source GPS
 *  SERIAL_GPS Serial1
 *  SERIAL_GPS_BAUD 9600
 *  SERIAL_C_BAUD_DEFAULT OFF

-Also go fix the code to read the FIX signal on some aux port and get rid of the arbitrary 2-minute delay before setting the date/time in the software.
+Also go fix the OnStepX code to read the FIX signal on some aux port and get rid of the arbitrary 2-minute delay before setting the date/time in the software.

 ### MaxPCB4 Assembly